 Leave of absence may be granted without pay, or arrangements made to work time in lieu if practicable, for:

-A record of the leave taken and the reasons for it will be kept and an Appointment form will also need to be completed.
+A record of the leave taken and the reasons for it will be kept and a cover request form will also need to be completed.
 Leave of absence in other circumstances may be granted with or without pay at the discretion of the Headteacher in line with the spirit of the procedures laid out above.

 2. Flexible working

 Any employee may request a reduction in working hours or flexible working hours.
 In deciding whether to grant this request, the Headteacher will consider whether the request is compatible with maintaining high quality of education for students and the needs of the school.
 Whilst every effort will be made to accommodate the request, it will not always be possible within the limitations of the school’s curriculum, timetable and operations.